 The journey, which is an effort to promote waste reduction through the recycling and reuse of plastic, is nearly at an end, with about

 Weather had cooperated for most of the trip, with winds peaking at 30 knots until the recent storm.
 With one mainsail already "blown out," and the mast coming close to toppling, the boat -- made in part from recycled plastic, so possibly not the sturdiest thing for a Pacific crossing -- is still in one piece, mostly.

+CNN, thankfully few if any of the 12,000 plastic bottles meant to add buoyancy to the catamaran didn't break off and leave " a trail of 12,000 bottles across the Pacific."
 Jackson West likes a good sailing adventure, even if some ecological mission is a convenient excuse.

 Copyright NBC Owned Television Stations